omics-datascience/BioAPI/README.md

   - Code: 200
   - Content:
   The response you get is a list.
 Each element of the list is a GO term that fulfills the conditions of the query.
 GO terms can contain name, definition, relations to other terms, etc.
-    - `<go_id>`: Unique identifier.
+    - `go_id`: Unique identifier.
-    - `<name>`: human-readable term name.
+    - `name`: human-readable term name.
-    - `<ontology_type>`: Denotes which of the three sub-ontologies (cellular component, biological process or molecular function) the term belongs to.
+    - `ontology_type`: Denotes which of the three sub-ontologies (cellular component, biological process or molecular function) the term belongs to.
-    - `<definition>`: A textual description of what the term represents, plus reference(s) to the source of the information.
+    - `definition`: A textual description of what the term represents, plus reference(s) to the source of the information.
-    - relations to other terms: Each go term can be related to many other terms with a [variety of relations](http://geneontology.org/docs/ontology-relations/).
+    - `relations to other terms`: Each go term can be related to many other terms with a [variety of relations](http://geneontology.org/docs/ontology-relations/).
-    - `<synonyms>`: Alternative words or phrases closely related in meaning to the term name, with indication of the relationship between the name and synonym given by the synonym scope.
+    - `synonyms`: Alternative words or phrases closely related in meaning to the term name, with indication of the relationship between the name and synonym given by the synonym scope.
-    - `<subset>`: Indicates that the term belongs to a designated subset of terms.
+    - `subset`: Indicates that the term belongs to a designated subset of terms.
-    - `<relations_to_genes>`: list of elements of type Json.
+    - `relations_to_genes`: list of elements of type JSON.
 Each element corresponds to a gene and how it's related to the term.
-      - `<gene>`: name of the gene.
+      - `gene`: name of the gene.
-      - `<relation_type>`: the type of relation between the gene and the GO term.
+      - `relation_type`: the type of relation between the gene and the GO term.
 When `filter_type` is enrichment, extra relation will be gather from g:Profiler database.
 These relations will be shown as "relation obtained from gProfiler".
-      - `<evidence>`: evidence code to indicate how the annotation to a particular term is supported.
+      - `evidence`: evidence code to indicate how the annotation to a particular term is supported.
-    - `<enrichment_metrics>`: .
+    - `enrichment_metrics`: .
-      - `<p_value>`: Hypergeometric p-value after correction for multiple testing.
+      - `p_value`: Hypergeometric p-value after correction for multiple testing.
-      - `<intersection_size>`: The number of genes in the query that are annotated to the corresponding term.
+      - `intersection_size`: The number of genes in the query that are annotated to the corresponding term.
-      - `<effective_domain_size>`: The total number of genes "in the universe " which is used as one of the four parameters for the hypergeometric probability function of statistical significance.
+      - `effective_domain_size`: The total number of genes "in the universe " which is used as one of the four parameters for the hypergeometric probability function of statistical significance.
-      - `<query_size>`: The number of genes that were included in the query.
+      - `query_size`: The number of genes that were included in the query.
-      - `<term_size>`: The number of genes that are annotated to the term.
+      - `term_size`: The number of genes that are annotated to the term.
-      - `<precision>`: The proportion of genes in the input list that are annotated to the function.
+      - `precision`: The proportion of genes in the input list that are annotated to the function.
 Defined as intersection_size/query_size.
-      - `<recall>`: The proportion of functionally annotated genes that the query recovers.
+      - `recall`: The proportion of functionally annotated genes that the query recovers.
 Defined as intersection_size/term_size.
   - Example:
     - URL: <http://localhost:8000/genes-to-terms>
     - body: